Gato Fedorento: History

+With the end of Gato Fedorento Esmiúça os Sufrágios in October 2009, the group announced that they would no longer make daily news-based formats.

-Gato Fedorento are Portugal Telecom's brand ambassadors since 2007.
+Gato Fedorento were Portugal Telecom's brand ambassadors from 2006 to 2016.
 They have an exclusivity advertisement agreement of unspecified duration, that spans multiple mediums, including TV, radio, press, Internet and billboards, featuring a sketch-like comedy similar to their television programs.